-Civil War Lectures 2012-2013 • 7:00 pm
+Civil War Lectures 2013-2014

 Giants: The Parallel Lives of Frederick Douglass and Abraham Lincoln.
 Douglass and Lincoln—one born a slave, the other born dirt poor—became respectively one of the nation’s greatest orators and one of its greatest presidents.
-Harvard professor and leading Civil War scholar John Stauffer examines their friendship, the striking similarities in their lives, and their legacies.
+Harvard professor and Civil War scholar John Stauffer examines their friendship, the similarities in their lives, and their legacies.

 Learn more about First Wednesdays lectures in Brattleboro, Essex Junction, Manchester, Middlebury, Montpelier, Newport, Norwich, Rutland, and St. Johnsbury.